greghirson/vercel-graph-test/README.md

 # vercel-graph-test

+## Setup instructions
-Create a Python virtual environment and load the requirements with

-`pip install -r requirements.txt`
+1. Create a Python virtual environment and load the requirements with `pip install -r requirements.txt`

-You need to have a couple of things in your `.env` file.
+1. You need to have a couple of things in your `.env` file.

-- a long term HA token: api_token=<token>
+   - a long term HA token: `api_token=<token>`

+1. Create a cron job to run the script at your desired frequency

+For example, to run the script every 10 minutes, add the following line to crontab

+`*/10 * * * * /path/to/update_vercel.sh`